chromebookapps/browser/README.md

 ## ⚖️ License
 This entire collection of browser games and tools is licensed under the **MIT License**.

-Feel free to use, modify, and distribute the code found in this repository, provided that the original copyright and license terms are included.
+Feel free to use, modify, and distribute the code found in this repository, provided that the **original copyright text in the apps and license terms are included**.

 View the full license text here: [LICENSE](LICENSE)